queryluke/masseffect-5e-data/templates/mechanics.md

   equipmentType: enum [weapon, armor, omni-gel, medi-gel, hw-charges, tool]
   value: string or int
 - type: toggle # potential toggle that overrides/appends other states, i.e. hunter mode + 2 speed, disadvantage on addition saves
-- type: additional-note # see elemental adept, add note to indicate bypass resistance
+- type: additional-note # see elemental adept, long fist, add note to indicate bypass resistance
-- # fake it till you make it, hit dice tracker
-- # fast learner, an all profs selection
+- type: innate-strike-damage # see long fist, melee gunner
+  innate: enum [unarmed-strike,gun-strike]
+- type: medium-armor-master # seems worthless cause in me5e medium armor
+- type: prof-choice # need to retrofit or add this, for combined choices like fast learner and skilled
+- type: repair-matrix
+- type: imprinted-enemies # can be model choice
+- type: speed-note
+- type: advanced-medigel-application #d6 for medigel
 ---

 - [ ] A link to omni-gel for hermetic and pressurized suit...could be a resource with type omni-gel,